hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 ## Terraform-based Deployment

-The clustered deployment method relies on HashiCorp-provided per-cloud Terraform modules, which provision the necessary resources and automate installation and configuration.
+The clustered deployment method relies on the use of HashiCorp-provided Terraform modules available on a per-cloud basis which must be invoked from within a Terraform configuration.
+These modules provision the resources required by the cluster and deploy Terraform Enterprise.

 We expect operators to keep the resulting Terraform state available _outside of Terraform Enterprise,_ so that Terraform runs that affect Terraform Enterprise's availability are not, themselves, dependent on Terraform Enterprise's availability.